weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 sidebarweight: 25
 ---

->>**Note:** This guide does not describe how to use the hosted version of Weave Scope.
-It does however provide step-by-step instructions on how to use Weave with Amazon’s EC2 container service.
-To request an invitation to the Weave Scope early access program, please see the [Weave Scope as a service website](http://scope.weave.works/).

 ## What You Will Build

 [Amazon EC2 container service](http://aws.amazon.com/ecs/) or ECS is a scalable container management service that allows you to manage Docker containers on a cluster of Amazon EC2 instances.
 Weave provides a software network optimized for visualizing and communicating with apps distributed among Docker containers.
 Using tools and protocols that are familiar to you, Weave's network provides a way for you to communicate between containerized apps distributed across multiple networks or hosts more quickly and efficiently.